Bitbol-Lab/partial_sampling_spatially_structured_population/README.md

 ## Slurm folder
-Intended to be run on SCITAS clusters, each script writes a `.json` file with parameters and output data.
+Intended to be run on SCITAS clusters, each script writes a `.json` file with parameters and output data in `./results`.

 - `py well-mixed_simulations.py [job_array_nb] [N] [M] [log_s_min] [log_s_max] [nb_trajectories]`